sonos/tract/README.md

 NNEF using proprietary to support what is missing.
 Notable extensions are pulse operators, recurring operators (as Scan) and symbolic extensions.

-There is no stricts check in place here, so... implementation is not bullet proof.
+There is no strict check in place here, so... implementation is not bullet proof.
 * NNEF part aims at being very stable.
 It is strongly constrained with compatibility with NNEF specification.
 * tract-opl is a bit more in flux.
 Nevertheless we try to maintain the following